inertiajs/inertia-phoenix/README.md

     raise_on_ssr_failure: config_env() != :prod
 ```

-### Using ESM (EcmaScript Modules) on SSR entrypoint
+### Using ESM (ECMAScript Modules) on SSR entrypoint

 By default this library uses CommonJS modules for SSR.
-If you want to use ESM (EcmaScript Modules) set `esm: true` in your config.
+If you want to use ESM (ECMAScript Modules) set `esm: true` in your config.

 ```elixir
   {Inertia.SSR, path: Path.join([Application.app_dir(:my_app), "priv"]), esm: true},